✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 Updated May 2026·Attached to Form 1040·W-2, 1099, LLC, self-employed·Educational only

 Estimate new Schedule 1-A deductions for tips, overtime, car loan interest, and seniors using TaxSaveIQ's free educational calculator.
-Schedule 1-A is a new IRS form that consolidates four new deductions enacted under OBBBA — they flow to Form 1040, Line 13b and may reduce taxable income whether or not you itemize.
+Schedule 1-A is a new IRS form that consolidates four new deductions enacted under OBBBA — they flow to Form 1040 and may reduce taxable income whether or not you itemize.
 Verify exact treatment with IRS instructions or a qualified tax professional.

-Key fact: Schedule 1-A additional deductions are calculated separately from Schedule 1 adjustments and flow to Form 1040 line 13b.
-They may reduce taxable income and can be claimed whether a taxpayer itemizes or uses the standard deduction.
+Key fact: Schedule 1-A additional deductions are calculated separately from Schedule 1 adjustments and flow to Form 1040 under the applicable tax-year instructions.
+They reduce taxable income rather than AGI and can be claimed whether a taxpayer itemizes or uses the standard deduction.
 Verify exact treatment with IRS instructions or a qualified tax professional.

 What is IRS Schedule 1-A?

 According to IRS guidance, Schedule 1-A is used to calculate and claim new additional deductions created under the One Big Beautiful Bill Act (OBBBA).
-Taxpayers attach Schedule 1-A to Form 1040, 1040-SR, or 1040-NR when filing a 2025 or 2026 tax return.
+Taxpayers attach Schedule 1-A to Form 1040, 1040-SR, or 1040-NR for tax years 2025 through 2028 under current federal law.
+Congress may extend, modify, or allow these provisions to expire after 2028.

-The total additional deductions calculated on Schedule 1-A flow to Form 1040, Line 13b— labeled “Additional deductions from Schedule 1-A.” Schedule 1-A additional deductions flow to Form 1040 line 13b and may reduce taxable income.
+The total additional deductions calculated on Schedule 1-A flow to Form 1040— as “Additional deductions from Schedule 1-A.” Schedule 1-A additional deductions flow to Form 1040 under the applicable tax-year instructions and may reduce taxable income.
 They are separate from Schedule 1 adjustments and can be claimed whether the taxpayer takes the standard deduction or itemizes.
 Verify exact treatment with IRS instructions or a qualified tax professional.

 These deductions can be claimed whether the taxpayer uses the standard deduction or itemizes — they are not affected by the choice between Schedule A itemized deductions and the standard deduction.